utcsilab/score-diffusion-training/README.md

 │   └── <X_train>: specify the matrix from the dataloader dictionary to train on
 ```

-** Before running training, the highest sigma_level will need to be specified in a .txt file at location parameters/ with name [config.data.file].
+** Before running training, the highest sigma_level will need to be specified in a .txt file at location `parameters/` with name `config.data.file`.

-Models will be saved in `<exp>models/`.
+Models will be saved in `models/`.

 ## References